joonarafael/unsecure-software/docs/security_issues.md

 # SECURITY ISSUES

+This document describes all the security issues present in the application.
+The issues are based on the [OWASP Top 10 list for 2021](https://owasp.org/www-project-top-ten/ "OWASP Top Ten").
+There are five issues present in the application.

 ## Issue 1 - [A01 Broken Access Control](https://owasp.org/Top10/A01_2021-Broken_Access_Control/ "OWASP/Top 10: Broken Access Control")

 **OWASP**: "_Bypassing access control checks by modifying the URL (parameter tampering or force browsing), internal application state, or the HTML page, or by using an attack tool modifying API requests._"